YasuhiroABE/CouchDB-WebProxy_Auth_Handler/README.md

             ProxyPassReverse / http://127.0.0.1:5984/
     </IfModule>

-The value of the X-Auth-CouchDB-Token will be calculated in the following way.
+The value of the X-Auth-CouchDB-Token was calculated in the following way.

     $ erl -pa apache-couchdb-1.0.1/src/couchdb/
     1> nl(couch_util).